NCrashed/daemonize/examples/02.Interfacing/README.md

     signal_id = NumberOfCustomSignalInDescription + SIGRTMIN (or __libc_current_sigrtmin)
 ```

+`NumberOfCustomSignalInDescription` - counts only custom signals, native ones are skipped.

 In Windows you simply creates event with `CreateEvent` with signal name that you used with `customSignal` and
 raises it on demand.